 LITERARY ECOLOGIES OF THE INDIAN OCEAN WORLD: MAURITIAN AND SOUTHERN AFRICAN INTERSECTIONS

-This workshop seeks to structure an inter-regional conversation between Mauritian and southern African oceanic literary traditions.
-Working within a framework of literary ecologies, the workshop aims to examine historical, aesthetic and environmental themes from a global south perspective.
+This workshop sought to structure an inter-regional conversation between Mauritian and southern African oceanic literary traditions.
+Working within a framework of literary ecologies, the workshop examined historical, aesthetic and environmental themes from a global south perspective.
 The focus on southern Africa and Mauritius highlights two historically inter-related regions within the Indian Ocean world but which are seldom brought into conversation.

 The project draws on recent work from oceanic literary scholars that pioneers a post-human perspective, utilizing ideas like amphibious aesthetics; littoral form; monsoon assemblages; heavy waters; hydropoetics; underwater aesthetics; trans-corporeality; and sea ontologies, all concepts that push us closer to a material engagement with water.